I hated my old blog. It didn’t represent my brand message or accomplish what I set out to do with L Knits.

 - What’s the image you want to convey?

-- What’s you blog’s look, style or vibe?
+- What’s you brand’s look, style or vibe?

-Your mission is the blueprint or framework for the strategic growth of your blog and business.
+Your mission is the framework for the strategic growth of your blog and business.
 It’s the goal of what you want your pattern design business to be.

-If you’re having trouble with figuring out the mission and purpose for your business, The Designer Business Blueprint is for you.
+If you’re having trouble with figuring out the mission and purpose for your business, Design Your Brand is for you.

-This foundation building experience will guide you through the process of developing a framework for the type of business you’ve always wanted.
-Click HERE or the picture to learn more.
+The framework building exercise in Design Your Brand will walk you through the process of developing a mission statement for the type of business you’ve always wanted.
+Click HERE to learn more.

 - When you look at your blog do you like what you see?

-- What does it say about you and your designs?
+- What does it say about you and your design style?

-Your blog is the home for your pattern business.
-What do you want it to say?
-Having a blog that’s a true representation of you and your business is the key to standing out from the crowd.
+Your website is the home for your pattern business.
+What do you want it to look like?
+Having a site that’s a true representation of you and your business is the key to standing out from the crowd.

 Creating an online mood board of your favorite colors, fonts and images.
 Pinterest is a great place to start to collect digital images.
 I have a creative Inspiration Board and a Color Board to help you.

-Once you figure out the style elements of your blog, the Creative Market is one of my favorite places to get blog images and templates.
+Once you figure out the style elements of your website, the Creative Market is one of my favorite places to get blog images and templates.

-Take a hard look at your blog and determine and ask yourself if it’s measuring up.
+Take a hard look at your site andask yourself if it’s measuring up.
 What’s it saying about you?
-Sign up to get your FREE ‘Creating a Blog that’s Uniquely You’ Workbook and start creating a blog that’s a true reflection of you.
+Sign up to get your FREE ‘Creating a Blog that’s Uniquely You’ Workbook from the Resource Library and start creating a website that’s a true reflection of you.

 Sticks & String,